-GSCC complies with Alabama Community College System policy 705.01

-(https://www.accs.cc/default/assets/File/Board/Policy/PDFs/705.01.pdf).
-Semester hours of credit are based upon the average weekly number of hours of instruction during a 15-week period, with an hour of instruction defined as not less than 50 minutes of instructor/student contact.
-A semester system is defined as a fall semester, spring semester, and a summer term.
+The basis of the credit hour is semester hours of credit, which are based upon the average weekly number of hours of instruction during a 15-week period or the equivalent amount of hours over a different length of time (such as a 10 week summer or 8 week mini-term).
+An hour of instruction is defined as not less than 50 minutes of instructor/student contact.
 A variety of class meeting schedules that fall within this structure may be present within the institution.

-The ratio of weekly contact hours to credit hours varies with the type of instruction being used.
-There are six general categories of types of instruction: (1) Theory (1:1), (2) Experimental Laboratory (2:1 or 3:1), (3) Practical Application Laboratory (2:1 or 3:1) , (4) Clinical Practice (3:1), (5) Preceptorship (5:1 or 3:1), and (6) Internship (5:1).
+The ratio of weekly contact hours to credit hours varies with the type of instruction utilized.
+All sections of the same class must use the same ratio.
+There are six general categories of types of instruction:

+- (1) Theory (1:1) one hour of credit for one hour of theory instruction - (2) Experimental Laboratory (2:1 or 3:1) one hour of credit for two or three hours of experimental instruction - (3) Practical Application Laboratory (2:1 or 3:1) one hour of credit for two or three hours of practical application instruction - (4) Clinical Practice (3:1) one hour of credit for three hours of clinical practice instruction - (5) (5) Preceptorship (5:1 or 3:1) one hour of credit for three or five hours of preceptorship instruction - (6) Internship (5:1) one hour of credit for five hours of internship instruction
-Programs of study for which accreditation and/or licensing bodies require a different ratio must comply with discipline-specific time-to-credit criteria.

-Prerequisites and Corequisites
+Prerequisites and Corequisites Definitions

 Prerequisites are other courses or competencies that must be completed or attained before registering for some courses.
-Corequisites refer to other courses that the student must be experiencing simultaneously with the course in question.
+Corequisites refer to other courses that the student must be registered for simultaneously with the course in question.